annieclinton/baseball-teams/README.md

 For Software Development:

+This API is hosted on render.com.
+If you would like to run a server locally from your computer instead, you can do the following:
 Download node.js, if you don't already have it.
 Type node server.js into the terminal to start the server.
 Console will confirm that the server is running.
 Open your web browser and go the URL localhost:8000/api